PLATINUM2023

 Artists and performers

-NEFA’s vision for our region is a sustainable, inclusive, and connected creative economy that is valued by all communities.
-In pursuit of that vision, we work to strengthen the creative community by supporting its visibility, networking and knowledge building both internally among creatives as well as externally with the broader community.
-Our primary tool is CreativeGround (www.CreativeGround.org), the dynamic regional directory that celebrates and reflects the vital work of artists, creatives, culture bearers, and creative organizations and businesses.
-This free online platform includes community-generated profiles and stories, through which creative people and places describe as well as showcase a portfolio of their work and uplift their existing collaborators (in addition to discovering new ones).
-NEFA maintains the infrastructure and data of CreativeGround so that creatives and community leaders are free to create, post, learn, connect, and build their own capacity.
+NEFA’s vision for our region is a sustainable, inclusive, and connected New England creative economy that is valued by all New England communities.
+In pursuit of that vision, we work to strengthen the creative community by supporting its visibility, networking and knowledge building -both internally among creatives as well as externally with the broader community.
+Our primary tool for creative economy network and knowledge-building is CreativeGround (www.CreativeGround.org), the dynamic regional directory that celebrates and reflects the vital work of artists, creatives, culture bearers, and creative organizations and businesses.
+This free online platform includes community-generated profiles and stories, through which creative people and places describe and showcase a portfolio of their work and uplift their existing collaborators.
+NEFA maintains the infrastructure and data so that creatives and community leaders are free to create, post, learn, connect, and build their own capacity.

 Population(s) Served